devjgm/papers/cpp_civil_time.md

 example, the difference between two `civil_hour` objects will give an answer in hours.

-Finally, in addition to the six civil time types just described, there are a handful of helper functions and algorithms for performing common calculations.
+Finally, in addition to the six civil-time types just described, there are a handful of helper functions and algorithms for performing common calculations.
 These will be described in the Synopsis below.

 ## Synopsis

-The following code illustrates the public API for each of the six civil time types described above.
+The following code illustrates the public API for each of the six civil-time types described above.
 As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a tag struct.
-This class template is not a public API point, but it serves here to illustrate the API of each of the public civil time types.
+This class template is not a public API point, but it serves here to illustrate the API of each of the public civil-time types.

 ```cpp
 namespace detail {